link to ringley website

 Zero deposit scheme complaints investigation

 The Competition and Markets Authority has received complaints about zero deposit schemes that allow tenants to begin their tenancy without paying large sums of deposits (5 weeks rent) without being aware of liabilities.
-Several landlords refuse the tenants their consumer right to an assured tenancy by giving them only a license to occupy the property.
+Several renting-homes-wales-act-how-will-it-impact-landlords'>landlords refuse the tenants their consumer right to an assured tenancy by giving them only a license to occupy the property.

 CMA investigation into the rental market